 Tomatillos grow in the summer garden just like their relatives: tomatoes, eggplants, and peppers.
 In fact, the leaves look a little like the foliage of eggplant, but the fruit is like no other.

 You will need two or more tomatillo plants for the blooms to be pollinated and fruit to be produced.
 Plan for each plant to produce about a pound of fruit over the season.
 However, most recipes call for ½ pound to make sauce, so plan to grow a minimum of 2 to 3 plants to have enough fruit ready to eat at one time.
 You may need more if you like them a lot.
+To help get you to a big harvest faster, plant strong young tomatillo plants from Bonnie Plants®, the company that has been helping home gardeners grow lots of produce for over 100 years.

 If allowed to sprawl on the ground, the stems will root and the plants will require more space than you may have anticipated, so be sure to use se a trellis or tomato cage.
 Also, getting them off the ground enhances air circulation and discourages fungus problems on the foliage during periods of high humidity.